 Eat plenty of fruits and vegetables.

-Drink plenty of clear fluids (water is BEST) to stay hydrated.
+Drink plenty of clear fluids (water is BEST) to stay hydrated during pregnancy.
 Soothe a sore throat with honey added to hot water or tea.

 Relieve Congestion Naturally